Skip to content

 #PBS -l walltime=1:00:00

-# define a DATADIR variable: directory where the input files are taken from and where output will be copied to
+# define a DATADIR variable: directory where the input files are taken from and where the output will be copied to

-# this information helps to find a scratch directory in case the job fails and you need to remove the scratch directory manually
+# this information helps to find a scratch directory in case the job fails, and you need to remove the scratch directory manually

 echo "$PBS_JOBID is running on node `hostname -f` in a scratch directory $SCRATCHDIR" >> $DATADIR/jobs_info.txt